pbatard/UEFI-Shell/README.md

 These binaries are built in a fully transparent manner, in order to provide you with complete assurance that they do not contain anything malicious.

-To validate that this claim, you can perform the following:
+To validate this claim, you can perform the following:

 1. Locate the build action for the ISO you downloaded under https://github.com/pbatard/UEFI-Shell/actions.
 For instance, for the 21H1